Sage-Bionetworks/portalsDocs/articles/files_and_versioning.md

 # Versions of Files

 Versioning is an important component to reusable, reproducible research.
 When a Synapse `File` is initially uploaded, it automatically gets a version of `1`.
 It can be referred to explicitly by its Synapse ID: `syn12345678.1`.
-Uploading new versions of a file replaces the existing file in Synapse while preserving the previous version.
+Uploading a new version of a file replaces the existing file in Synapse while preserving the previous version.
 The Synapse ID will remain but the version will increase, e.g., `syn12345678.2`.
 All versions are accessible through a single entry point (the Synapse ID, `syn12345678`).
-It is important to note that, by default, any previous versions of the file should still be available - it may be used in provenance relationships or as part of a data release.
+It is important to note that, by default, any previous versions of the file should still be available - they may be used in provenance relationships or as part of a data release.

 Providing the Synapse ID without any versioning information to any of the clients (e.g., `syn12345678`) will always point to the most recent version of the file.
 In this way, updates to files can be automatically fetched by users by simply omitting the version.